namada-net/namada-chain-registry/README.md

 ## Usage

-This repository can be used as a reference for developers and integrators looking to interact with Namada chains or testnets.
+This repository can be used as a reference for developers, and integrators, looking to interact with Namada chains or testnets.
 It provides a standard format for chains, assets, and IBC channels.